There was a failure executing the send pipeline: “Please ensure that exsmime.dll has been registered in the system.”

 • ExsmimeBak.dll

-So I try to implement the solution 2 described below to see if it also fixed the problem and to my surprise it also solved my problem.
+So I tried to implement Solution 2 described below to see if it also fixed the problem, and to my surprise, it also solved my problem.

 Solution 2